omerhac/loadmaster/docs/services/floor_layout.md

 /**
  * Calculates the four corner coordinates of a cargo item
  * @param cargoItemId - The ID of the cargo item
- * @returns An array of points representing the four corners [frontLeft, frontRight, backLeft, backRight] */ async getCargoCorners(cargoItemId: number): Promise<Point[]>
+ * @returns A map of corner positions to points
+ */
+async getCargoCorners(cargoItemId: number): Promise<CargoCorners>

 /**
  * Calculates the wheel touchpoint coordinates for a specific cargo item
  * @param cargoItemId - The ID of the cargo item
- * @param wheelType - The wheel configuration type ('four-wheel', 'two-wheel', or 'bulk')
+ * @param wheelType - The wheel configuration type ('4_wheeled', '2_wheeled', or 'bulk')
+ * @returns A map of touchpoint positions to points
+ */
- * @returns An array of points representing wheel touchpoints or corner contacts */ async getWheelTouchpoints(cargoItemId: number, wheelType: 'four-wheel' | 'two-wheel' | 'bulk'): Promise<Point[]>
+async getWheelTouchpoints(cargoItemId: number, wheelType: '4_wheeled' | '2_wheeled' | 'bulk'): Promise<WheelTouchpoints>

 /**
  * Calculates the span of a wheel's contact with the floor along the y-axis